 French is the official language in France and it is also the second major language in Europe.

 French is one of the Romance languages.
-These languages, including also Italian and Spanish, have their origins in the Latin language.
-Today, French is the second most studied language after English and spoken by more than 300million people around the world as first or second language.
+The Romance languages, which include Italian and Spanish, have their origins in the Latin language.
+Today, French is the second most studied language after English and spoken by more than 300 million people around the world as first or second language.